Steve Kinney

 });

 Run this once, with update: true, pointed at the real API.
 Playwright records every matching request and writes a HAR file to tests/fixtures/open-library-search.har.
-Open it in your editor—it’s JSON, it’s enormous, and you should not be tempted to hand-edit it.
-Treat it as a binary artifact that happens to be JSON-shaped.
-(See the .gitignore section below for handling sensitive data in HARs.)
+Open it in your editor—it’s JSON, it’s enormous, and you should resist editing it by hand.

-Commit the HAR file to the repo.
-This is not optional.
-The whole point is that the next time this test runs, it reads the HAR from disk and doesn’t touch the real network.
+Commit the HAR file to the repository.
+This is not optional—the whole point is that the next time this test runs, it reads the HAR from disk and doesn’t touch the real network.

 Replaying